coderms1/space-invaders/README.md

 ## Notes

 -Final project for CIT-215 (Java)

--Use of <ArrayList> for Enemy and Bullet handling.
+-Use of <ArrayList> for Enemy and Bullet handling

 -Simple and Fun project*

 -Updates and upgrades coming soon...!